Table of Contents

 Mumbai Metro Line 3 stations

-There is optimism that the development of the metro rail in Mumbai, will bring about a transformation and boost the real estate sector.
-“Developers’ interest in projects near the metro routes, has been increasing and there is an upward pressure on prices.
+There is optimism that the development of the Mumbai metro rail in Mumbai, will bring about a transformation and boost the real estate sector.
+“Developers’ interest in projects near the Mumbai metro line 3 routes, has been increasing and there is an upward pressure on prices.
 The micro-markets that are likely to benefit are CBD (central business district), SBD (secondary business district) north and the western and eastern suburbs.
 Moreover, residential properties in Thane and Navi Mumbai will receive a boost, due to improved connectivity with the commercial hubs in the western suburbs and SBD north,” explains Surabhi Arora, senior associate director, research, Colliers International.

-Ashutosh Limaye, head, research and REIS, JLL India said, “Apart from the areas that are adjacent to the metro line, sometimes, the impact of the metro is also felt in nearby locations.
+Ashutosh Limaye, head, research and REIS, JLL India said, “Apart from the areas that are adjacent to the Mumbai metro line 3, sometimes, the impact of the metro is also felt in nearby locations.
 The impact is especially profound, when metro stations are located at commercial centres.”
 It is, hence, wise to invest in a project, where a metro rail is expected to come up in the vicinity, to get good returns, he added.

 Tunnel under Mithi River completed